devak23/java/README.md

    a.
 Producer consumer implementation with PriorityBlockingQueue
    b.
 ReadWriteLock implementation using synchronized keyword
    c.
 BoundedBuffer (an implementation of ArrayBlockingQueue)
    d.
-ReentrantReadWriteLock (...Work in Progress)
+ReentrantReadWriteLock (a simple implementation)